GeorgeAttaloglou/Interval_Library/README.md

 ---

 # TODO
-1. Implement file read (Marios)
+1. Create header file for interval class
-2. Fix IntervalVector being recognized without semicolon but immediately throwing error next itteration.
+2. Create constructor and use it in bison code.

 ---